 So, what are you going to do while you’re here in Cartagena?
 You’ll see the sights, drink some beers, have some fun.
 But you’ll probably want to check out the tourist attractions of Cartagena as well.

-Here’s a few of the things we can arrange for you in Cartagena and in Colombia:
+Here’s a few of the tours in Cartagena and tours in Colombia:

 Have you thought about Sailing to Panama? .
 It’s a once in a life time trip.
 You’ll spend about 2 days sailing to Panama and then 2-3 days sailing in San Blas islands.
 Depending on where the boat finishes you may then sail to Portobelo or Puerto Lindo.
 The 4-5 day trip will cost around $550, depending on the boat.